malcolm-kee/malcolm-kee/apps/v2/src/pages/blog/accessible-file-input.md

 ---
 title: 'Accessible HTML File Input'
-date: '2018-09-26'
-tags: ['HTML', 'CSS', 'accessibility']
+pubDate: 26 Sep 2018
-summary: 'By being more thoughtful, we can have a file input that is beautiful but still accessible.'
+description: 'By being more thoughtful, we can have a file input that is beautiful but still accessible.'
-published: true
+layout: ~/layouts/BlogPost.astro
 ---

 Disclaimer: no testing had been done via screen reader.
 It would be great if you can inform me if you find anything that is not accessible.